March 18, 2026

 Is Mac dictation software secure?

-With on-device dictation, everything you say is processed directly on your Mac.
-Your private conversations, business ideas, and sensitive client information never need to be sent to external servers.
+With local-mode dictation, audio and text are processed directly on your Mac.
+Your private conversations, business ideas, and sensitive client information do not need to be sent to external servers unless you choose a cloud-backed workflow.

 Can Mac dictation software be used for coding or technical work?